Baylor University is required to

 - Go to studentloans.gov

-    - Your parent (you, if for Grad PLUS) will be asked to sign in with his FAFSA PIN.
-(If your parent does not have a PIN, he should obtain one at pin.ed.gov).
+- Your parent (you, if for Grad PLUS) will be asked to sign in with his/her FAFSA ID.
+(If your parent does not have a PIN, he/she should create one at FSA ID).

 - Select Start PLUS Application Process.

 - Choose the Parent PLUS loan type (or Grad PLUS loan type for graduate students).
 Go through the application process (which includes a credit check) to confirm approval or denial of the loan.

 - Choose a loan period.
 You should apply for the academic year, not one semester/quarter.
 You will have to repeat the application process (and the credit check) if you apply for the fall only and later wish to apply for another semester/quarter.

 - Specify a loan amount.
 If "maximum amount" is selected, we will process the loan for the maximum amount available (cost of attendance minus all other financial aid received.)
 We encourage you to review your expenses carefully and apply only for the amount necessary.